buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcTextStyle.md

 # IfcTextStyle

 The _IfcTextStyle_ is a presentation style for annotations that place a text in model space.
 The _IfcTextStyle_ provides the text style for presentation information assigned to _IfcTextLiteral_'s.
-The style is defined by color, text font characteristics, and text box characteristics.
+The style is defined by color, text font characteristics, and text box characteristics.<!-- end of definition -->

 An _IfcTextStyle_ is instantiated with: